YangLabHKUST/MRbenchmarking/README.md

 install.packages(“robustbase”)

 ## R code
-The MRbenchmarking repository contains all the R codes for running the 15 MR methods.
+The R code for running the 15 MR methods for each dataset is given in *main_run_MR_methods.R*.
+To run the codes of *main_run_MR_methods.R*, you must load the required packages and the R functions in the folder *Rfuncs*.

 ## Datasets
 The four datasets used in the MR benchmarking study can be downloaded here.
+The GWAS summary data files (after data preprocessing) and the summary statistics for selected IVs are available for downloading.

 ## Reference
 Benchmarking Mendelian Randomization methods for causal inference using genome‐wide association study summary statistics